 Cold Calling Doesn’t Work!

-Given how labor intensive they are, and how many rejections you have to endure to get one “yes,” it’s not a surprise fewer and fewer salespeople are making calls.
+Given how labor intensive they are and how many rejections you have to endure to get one “yes,” it’s not surprising that fewer and fewer salespeople are making calls.

 Cold emailing is a much more effective way to put yourself in front of prospects and nurture them into customers.